 From October 18 to November 12, an online survey collected feedback on the early designs for the new CRC.

-During this phase of the community engagement process, the City will share the preferred design option with the community.
-Once the preferred design is confirmed, the project will move into the detail design phase, where the design team will finalize the preferred design by working through the technical details and developing detailed plans and drawings to be used by the construction contractor.
+In this phase of the community engagement process, the City will share the preferred design with the community and project’s advisory groups.
+Once the preferred design is confirmed, the project will move into the detailed design phase, where the design team will finalize the preferred design by working through the technical details and plans for the construction contractor.

 • Youth Ambassador creative report back